Skip to content

 Test Set Execution Plan

-• Parameter values that will be passed to a test case by RapiseLauncher (all columns to the right of Test Case column)
+• Parameter values that will be passed to a test case by RapiseLauncher (all columns to the right of the Test Case column)

-• Parallelism level:
+• The parallelism level:

-• Parallel - all test cases are executed in parallel for each configuration, configurations are executed sequentially.
-In this case second column || is colored with green.
+• Parallel - all test cases are executed in parallel for each configuration, while configurations are executed sequentially.
+In this case, the second column || is colored green.

 • Parallel configurations - all test cases and configurations are executed in parallel.
-In this case first column ||| is colored with green.
+In this case, the first column ||| is colored green.

 Execution Plan